Status substitution and conspicuous consumption: The effects of changes in inequality

-Our model can therefore explain this puzzling empirical finding without attributing it to any differences between racial groups other than well-established income disparities.
-However, it is important to note that our approach relies on the density of agents' social networks, which may be challenging to measure empirically.
-Nevertheless, we view it as a useful contribution because existing signalling models struggle to explain this empirical finding without appealing to racial differences in preferences.
+Our model can therefore explain this puzzling empirical finding without attributing it to any differences between racial groups other than well-established income disparities. we view this as a useful contribution because existing signalling models struggle to explain this empirical finding without appealing to racial differences in preferences.